A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 After making your way up the narrow, winding spiral staircase rimmed with gold, feast your eyes on the panoramic view of the colorful city.

-The entrance fee has a student discount available as well, so bring your ID card.
+The entrance fee for Church of Our Savior has a student discount available as well, so bring your ID card.

 If you’re looking for an escape from urban life, the Botanical Garden makes for a scenic and peaceful afternoon.

-Meander through the lush outdoor garden filled with stone walkways and a serene, glassy pond.
+Meander through the lush outdoor Botanical Garden filled with stone walkways and a serene, glassy pond.

 Then enter the massive greenhouses to see eccentric flowers and outrageous exotic plants.

-This centrally located, pedestrians-only street is the life and soul of Copenhagen’s Old Town.
+This centrally located, pedestrian-only street is the life and soul of Copenhagen’s Old Town.

-As one of the city’s main shopping areas, this long avenue is home to many popular, high-end stores and traditional local shops.
+As one of the city’s main shopping areas, Strøget is home to many popular, high-end stores and traditional local shops.

 Nyhavn is one of the best things to see in Copenhagen.